willj-dev/willj-dev.github.io/content/pages/conceptual-fp/appendix-foldr.rst

 If you try this out, you’ll find that this definition works exactly as we wanted it to!
 This is actually somewhat amazing, which is a pretty common occurrence with "type-driven development" as this method is usually called.
 We could have arrived at the same result if we sat down and worked out exactly what it means to "left-fold a structure into a function that executes a right-fold", but that would have required a lot more noodling.

 To be honest, though, we cheated a little bit.
-Doing the composition in :pseudoml:`foo` the other way around would have typechecked, but produces the wrong results:
+Doing the composition in `foo` the other way around would have typechecked, but produces the wrong results:

 .. code:: pseudoml